aheusingfeld/aheusingfeld.github.io/_pages/imprint.md

 permalink: /imprint/
 layout: single
 date: 2022-03-08
+share: false

 ---

 The following text has to be included in sites provided from Germany by German citicens, due to local data privacy laws.
 Therefore the following text is only in German language.

 ---

-# Anbieter und Verantwortliche Person
+# Anbieter und Verantwortliche Person nach § 6 Abs.2 MDStV

 Alexander Heusingfeld, Hoffeldstr.
 83, D-40721 Hilden

 ## Kontakt
-Telefon: +49 151 423 07 591
+Telefon: +49   151
+ 42
+  3 07 591
 e-Mail: alex_at_heusingfeld.de

 # Datenschutzerklärung